LucAce/uvm_message_search/README.md

 # SystemVerilog UVM Message Search Utility

-Cross platform, Python 3 Tk based search utility to extract SystemVerilog UVM style message from trasncript files using one or more search terms.
+Cross platform, Python 3 Tk based search utility to extract SystemVerilog UVM style message from transcript files using one or more search terms.

 ### Python 3 Library Dependencies: